 Nonfiction Book Club [os]

-Join us on Friday, March 1 at 7 p.m. at the home of Lane Owsley and Alaine Davis for a meeting of the WUUC Nonfiction Book Club.
-Alaine and Wendy Condrat are co-hosting this meeting.
-We will be discussing “Educated” by Tara Westover.
+Join us on Saturday, Feb, 29 at 6 p.m. at the home of Lane Owsley and Alaine Davis for a meeting of the WUUC Nonfiction Book Club.
+We will discuss “Call Me American” by Abdi Nor Iftin.

 Abdi Nor Iftin first fell in love with America from afar.
 As a child, he learned English by listening to American pop and watching action films starring Arnold Schwarzenegger.
 When U.S. marines landed in Mogadishu to take on the warlords, Abdi cheered the arrival of these Americans, who seemed as heroic as those of the movies.